Thirlan/SimpleMultiplayerHandicap/README.md

 Lastly, players will be given a second chance to confirm if they picked Weak or Strong after about 3 months.
 Just to make sure they didn't misclick.

-On top of these handicaps, every 5 year the game will give a another -3% penalty to the strongest player once he is stronger than all the AI empires and a 3% bonus to the weakest player among all weakest players.
+On top of these handicaps, every 5 years the game will give a another -3% penalty to the strongest player once he is stronger than all the AI empires and a 3% bonus to the weakest player.
 This will help further adjust the handicaps in case someone misjudged how strong or weak they are.